 Clinical waste produced by a business

 Any other waste arising from medical, nursing, dental, veterinary, pharmaceutical, investigation, treatment, care teaching or research, or the collection of blood for transfusion, being waste which may cause infection to any person coming into contact with it will be required to be collected as clinical waste.
-Charges will be made at a commercial collection rate and will cover the cost of special disposal arrangements.
+Charges will be made at a commercial collection rate and will cover the cost of collection and disposal arrangements.

 Offensive Waste is non-clinical waste which can comprise of sanitary towels, nappies and incontinence pads (known collectively as sanpro waste) and other waste that is not hazardous (i.e. non-infectious).
 This waste is not considered hazardous when it originates from a healthy population.